WANT A MORE MEANINGFUL USU CONNECTIONS EXPERIENCE?

 Course check-in time: 9am on Monday, August 19

 Students will work in teams on service projects designed with community organizations.
 They will choose a team to join based on their issue area preferences.
-Issue areas include Immigration and Refugee Resettlement, Food Security and Sustainability, and Disability Rights, Inclusion, and Adaptive Outdoor Recreation.
+Issue areas include Immigration and Refugee Resettlement, Hunger, Community Gardens, & Sustainability, and Disability Rights, Inclusion, and Adaptive Outdoor Recreation.
 Through reflection and discussion, students will better understand the most pressing issues and challenges in our community and how they can help address these challenges through coursework and community engagement opportunities at USU.
 Students should block out both Monday and Tuesday from 9am to 9pm in their schedules.
 Exact itineraries will be sent soon after acceptance to Community Connections.